 Reclaimed crafts is almost entirely material driven, and I will often acquire an item without having any idea what it will become.
 Eventually, yardsticks from shuttered banks and hard-fought political campaigns have become boxes to hold business cards, and vintage wooden croquet mallets tucked into barn corners have gotten repurposed into candlesticks, just to name two.
 I’m still brainstorming how to repurpose the baby blue lawn sweeper I scored at a country fair in New Hampshire years ago.
 Send ideas!

-My desire to share my treasure hunting, brainstorming and finished projects with others began with my blog, where readers can follow my adventures perusing road-side free piles, visiting salvage yards, shopping at tag sales and flea markets, dreaming up new ideas and creating projects in my sun-drenched studio.
-I also teach workshops to makers of all ages, hosts DIY wedding parties and baby showers, and sell my creations at boutiques and makers markets in Boston and western Massachusetts’ bucolic Pioneer Valley.
-Recently, two of my pieces were featured at ECA+ Gallery in Easthampton, Massachusetts.
+My desire to share my treasure hunting, brainstorming and finished projects with others began with my blog, where readers followed my adventures perusing road-side free piles, visiting salvage yards, shopping at tag sales and flea markets, dreaming up new ideas and creating projects in my sun-drenched studio.
+Now, I teach workshops to makers of all ages, hosts DIY wedding parties and baby showers, and sell my creations at boutiques and makers markets in Boston and western Massachusetts’ bucolic Pioneer Valley.
+Two of my pieces were featured at ECA+ Gallery in Easthampton, Massachusetts.

 contact: Jen Dieringer ++ email@example.com ++ 413.313.4052